Radio Giant's Collapse Shows Why Traditional Media Is Dying

 Watch for more consolidation across the entire radio industry.
 Smaller players like SBS either get absorbed by larger companies or shut down entirely.
 The survivors will likely focus on very specific niches or live events that streaming can't easily replicate.

 Keep an eye on employment numbers in the media sector.
 These layoffs ripple through local economies, especially in markets where broadcasting was a significant employer.
-Check the latest job market data on eSNAP to see how media job losses affect broader employment trends.
+Check the latest job market data to see how media job losses affect broader employment trends.

 The smarter play might be investing in the companies disrupting traditional media rather than trying to save the ones being disrupted.
 That's a harsh reality, but it's where the money is flowing.